-Prerequisites: EMEC 350, EMEC 365 | S
+Prerequisites: EMEC 350, EMEC 365 | S (even years)

 Design, modeling, and simulation of robotic and mechatronics systems.
-Kinematics and differential motion, precision, and payload.
-Mechanical design, actuators, sensors, control, and autonomous navigation.
+Kinematics and differential motion, precision, and payload selection.
+Mechanical design of actuators, sensors, and robot control.
 Implications of robotic system deployment in terms of safety, security, ethics, and economy.